zerda/skopeo/docs/skopeo-sync.1.md

 Path of the authentication file for the destination registry.
 Uses path given by `--authfile`, if not provided.

+**--dry-run**

+Run the sync without actually copying data to the destination.

 **--src**, **-s** _transport_ Transport for the source repository.

 **--dest**, **-d** _transport_ Destination transport.